ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 Root cause:
-:  A factor is considered the root cause of a problem if removing it fully resolves an ongoing incident -- specifically regarding network or service impairments and their related consequential symptoms -- and prevents the problem from recurring.
-   Conversely, a causal factor is a contributing action that influences the outcome of an incident or event but is not the root cause.
+:  A factor is considered the root cause of a problem if removing it fully resolves an ongoing incident -- specifically regarding network or service impairments and their related consequential failures and symptoms -- and prevents the problem from recurring.
+Causality is defined as the implementation of an inductive process at the network/processing element level {{ITU-T-G.7710}} and as a doubt removal process at the Incident management system level {{ITU-T X.733}}.
+The inductive process is based on the distinction made between _primary failures_ (i.e. a failure that directly indicates the fault location and initiate a repair action, e.g. a broken cable or a misconnection) and _secondary failures_ (i.e. a consequential failure, e.g. an upper level service that is gone down) {{ITU-T-G.7710}}.

-  ### Root Cause

-      A factor is considered the root cause of a problem if removing it fully resolves an ongoing incidentand prevents the problem from recurring.
    Conversely, a causal factor is a contributing action that influences the outcome of an incident or event but is not the root cause.

 # Sample Use Cases